 - Talk to your son/daughter about what their interests are. - Find out what they would like to do in the future. - Let them know that jobs for 16 year olds are now virtually non-existent.
-The key to their future is in good education, good training and developing skills and abilities that employers want and are prepared to pay for. - If in doubt about your son/daughter's option choices, please speak to somebody on Wednesday 17th Marchat Options Evening or contact the academy to make an appointment with your child's Head of School, Mrs Morgan-Green (SENDCO), Mr Wagstaff (Vice Principal). - Check that your son/daughter is choosing subjects for the right reasons. - Try to encourage a variety in their choices this will allow more choice at Post 16.
+The key to their future is in good education, good training and developing skills and abilities that employers want and are prepared to pay for. - If in doubt about your son/daughter's option choices, please speak to us on Wednesday 16th February at Options Evening or contact the academy to make an appointment with your child's Head of School, Mrs Morgan-Green (SENDCO), aMr Wagstaff (Vice Principal). - Check that your son/daughter is choosing subjects for the right reasons. - Try to encourage a variety in their choices this will allow more choice at Post 16.